BitOMC/BitOMC/docs/src/runes.md

 outputs.

-A runestone output's script pubkey begins with an `OP_RETURN`, followed by `OP_13`, followed by zero or more data pushes.
+A runestone output's script pubkey begins with an `OP_RETURN`, followed by `OP_14`, followed by zero or more data pushes.
 These data pushes are concatenated and decoded into a sequence of 128-bit integers, and finally parsed into a runestone.

 A transaction may have at most one runestone.

-A runestone may etch a new rune, mint an existing rune, and transfer runes from a transaction's inputs to its outputs.
+A runestone may mint an existing rune, transfer runes from a transaction's inputs to its outputs, and convert from one rune to another.

 A transaction output may hold balances of any number of runes.